Mjz86/c_colon/README.md

 borrowed / refrenced / owned

+- refrenced:
+object is borrowed elsewhere,object cannot be used.
 -  borrowed:
-object cannot be used.
-- refrenced:
 can be used but does not drop.
 - owned:
 an owned object can use and must drop after use.